Emmanuel-cpp/Splunk-SIEM-Centralized-Security-Monitoring/README.md

 sourcetype = wazuh_alerts
 ```

 Suricata's `eve.json` is monitored the same way.
-Wazuh's **JSON** output is used rather than the plain-text `alerts.log` so that fields (rule level, description, source IP, MITRE mapping) parse natively into Splunk rather than needing regex extraction.
+I used Wazuh's JSON output rather than the plain text `alerts.log` so the fields like rule level, description, source IP and MITRE mapping parse straight into Splunk instead of needing regex.

 ### Windows Universal Forwarder

-On the Windows endpoint, `inputs.conf` collects the event logs via the Windows Event Log API:
+On the Windows endpoint, `inputs.conf` collects the event logs through the Windows Event Log API:

 ```ini
 [WinEventLog://Security]